schaeferka/k8s-dungeon-crawl/README.md

 # K8s Dungeon Crawl

 ## Introduction
-Welcome to **K8s Dungeon Crawl**, a unique project combining the excitement of rogue-like dungeon crawling with the power of cloud-native technologies.
-This project is designed as a playful experiment to bridge the worlds of gaming and Kubernetes, demonstrating how modern infrastructure can be adapted to novel use cases.
+Welcome to **K8s Dungeon Crawl**, a thrilling adventure that combines the excitement of rogue-like dungeon crawling with the power of cloud-native technologies.
+This project is a playful experiment that bridges the worlds of gaming and Kubernetes, showing how modern infrastructure can be adapted to novel use cases.

 At its core, K8s Dungeon Crawl uses a Kubernetes cluster to simulate and manage game elements, such as monsters and players, while integrating with tools like Grafana and Prometheus for visualization and metrics.
-It showcases Kubernetes custom resources, controllers, and event-driven automation with integrations like RabbitMQ.
+It showcases Kubernetes custom resources, controllers, and validating and mutating webhooks.

 Key features of the project:
 - **Game-Oriented Custom Resources**: Monsters and other in-game elements are represented as Kubernetes resources.
 - **Dynamic Event Handling**: Game events, like monster creation and destruction, trigger automated infrastructure changes.
 - **Observability**: Prometheus and Grafana provide insights into the game’s state, displaying metrics such as player health, dungeon level, and monster counts.
-- **Cloud-Native Tools**: Integrations with RabbitMQ, NGINX, and Kubernetes controllers make this a fully cloud-native experience.
+- **Cloud-Native Tools**: Integrations with NGINX and Kubernetes controllers make this a fully cloud-native experience.

 ## Getting Started

 ### Prerequisites
-To get started, ensure you have the following installed:
+To embark on this adventure, ensure you have the following installed:
 - **Kubernetes Cluster**: Tested with `k3d`.
+- **kubectl**: For Kubernetes commands
 - **Docker**: For building and running container images.
 - **Kubebuilder**: To manage the custom controller.
-- **RabbitMQ**: For event-driven communication.
-- **Prometheus and Grafana**: For observability.

 ### Installation Steps
 1. Clone the repository: